 IKEA to use ocean plastic in new products

-This autumn MUSSELBLOMMA will hit IKEA stores in Italy and Spain.
-The collection is made of recycled plastic, partly collected by Spanish fishermen in the Mediterranean Sea.
-This autumn MUSSELBLOMMA will hit IKEA stores in Italy and Spain.
+In the beginning of 2020 MUSSELBLOMMA will hit IKEA stores in Italy and Spain.
 The collection is made of recycled plastic, partly collected by Spanish fishermen in the Mediterranean Sea.

 The products – a bag, two cushion covers and a tablecloth – are designed by the Spanish designer Inma Bermúdez, with inspiration from the ocean.

 “I am very happy and proud to be part of this project.
 We want to help people to be conscious about the problem of the big amount of plastic waste in our oceans.
 It is a must that we all take responsibility, every day” says Inma Bermúdez.

 “We have created a simple and modern pattern with circles, squares and triangles combined with a shape that reminds of a fish.
 The colours in the collection are taken from the sea: different greens and turquoise combined with coral that brings light and happiness to the pattern”.

 The polyester fabric used in MUSSELBLOMMA is made from recycled plastic, including PET plastic waste caught in nets in the Mediterranean Sea and collected by Spanish fishermen.
 For every kilo of PET plastic waste that can be used to make the polyester fabric another 9 kilo of waste like other plastics, metal, rubber, glass and other materials is also taken out of the ocean.